FancyDucc/3D-Particle-System/docs/properties/debug-properties.md

 ---

-With debugging, you can change the system easier... were you expecting more??
+With debugging, you can change the system yourself easier... were you expecting more??